demisto/content/Packs/MicrosoftExchangeOnline/Integrations/SecurityAndComplianceV2/SecurityAndComplianceV2_description.md

 ### Overview
 In response to Microsoft's deprecation of the App ID, the following changes to app registration in Azure are required:
-1. Add the `Exchange.ManageAsApp` application permissions.
-2. Add the `Exchange.Manage` delegated permissions.
+1. Add the `Exchange.Manage` delegated permissions.
-3. Enable "Allow public client flows" in the authentication section.
+2. Enable "Allow public client flows" in the authentication section.
-4. Add an app secret to the app registration.
+3. Add an app secret to the app registration.

 ### Step-by-Step Instructions